Databeans/lighthouse/README.md

 => The higher the average_overlap and the average_overlap_depth, the worse the clustering
 #### - File_depth_histogram:
 A histogram detailing the distribution of the overlap_depth on the table by grouping the tables’ files by their proportional overlap depth.
+   * 0 to 16 with increments of 1.
+   * For buckets larger than 16, increments of twice the width of the previous bucket (e.g. 32, 64, 128, …)

 ## NOTES
 ___